floresj12atwit/RallyX/README.md

-# Final Project for Game Engine Development
+# Final Project for Game Engine Development Rally X
+## Overview
+This repo contains my remake of an 80's arcade game Rally X using a C++ game engine developed in class.

 ## Purpose
-This repository contains a minimal C++ project that can be used as "blank" starter code for the Game Engine Development Final Project.
 The project has raylib (https://www.raylib.com/) configured for graphics and user input and Dear ImGui (https://github.com/ocornut/imgui) for debug GUI.

-## Usage
+## Usage (The below was provided by Professor Micah Schuster)

 The project contains two ways to build the executable: